exercism/gleam/exercises/concept/erlang-extraction/.docs/hints.md

 ## 4. Define the `delete` function

+- The external function can be a private function that is called by the `delete` function in order to change the order of the arguments.
-- The function should use the `gb_trees:delete_any/3`.
+- The function should use the `gb_trees:delete_any/2`.
-- The `gb_trees:delete/3` function will crash if the key is not found, so it should not be used.
+- The `gb_trees:delete/2` function will crash if the key is not found, so it should not be used.